CO2 Storage – NCCS

 - The possibility of additional storage volumes related to satellite storage sites (additional injection wells) in the Smeaheia region

-The research group on CO2 Storage at Dept of Geosciences was one partner in the SUCCESS centre - Critical Elements and Superior Strategy, one of the centres for environment-friendly energy research (FME).
-The centre was for the period (2009 - 2018).
+The research group on CO2 Storage, Dept of Geosciences was a partner in the SUCCESS centre - Critical Elements and Superior Strategy, one of the centres for environment-friendly energy research (FME).
+The centre was for the period 2009 to 2018.

 Department of Geosciences served as the Oslo-node of the centre as SUCCESS - CEER with additional contributions from the research groups:

 Final report for the SUCCESS FME is available from: